MISP/misp-rfc/threat-actor-naming/raw.md

 ## Uniqueness

 When choosing a threat actor name, uniqueness is a critical property.
 The threat actor name **MUST** be unique and not existing in different contexts.
+The name **MUST** not be a word from a dictionary which can be used in other contexts.

 ## Format

+The name of the threat actor **SHALL** be composed of a single word.
+If there is multiple part like a decimal value such as a counter, the values **MUST** be separated with a dash.
+Single words are preferred to ease search of keywords by analysts in public sources.

 ## Encoding